LouWii/syno-music-app/README.md

 Run `yarn` (or `npm install`) ot install all dependencies.

 Run `npm run dev` to start the app with hot updates.

+Run `npm run package` to package the app for the local platform.

 [More info about Electron React Boilerplate](https://github.com/chentsulin/electron-react-boilerplate#install)